Jostoph/AMT-project-01/README.md

 The main objective of this project is to apply the patterns and techniques presented during the lectures, and to create a simple multi-tiered application in Java EE.

 ## prerequisites
-we considere you have install correctly all of this programme:
+we consider you have install correctly install all of this programmer:
  - [node](https://nodejs.org/en/download/)
  - [docker & docker-compose](https://www.docker.com/get-started)
  - [git](https://www.atlassian.com/git/tutorials/install-git)
-you also need to have an account on [github](https://github.com/join?source=header-home) and a fonctionnel [ssh protocol to gitHub](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
+you also need to have an account on [github](https://github.com/join?source=header-home) and a functional [ssh protocol to gitHub](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
-## instalation
+## installation
 ### free you're port and memory
 this is optional but can avoid some bug like `port already use`or` not enouth space` run this command in a terminal when the daemon docker is started